Snuggle/last.js/docs/advanced-features/static-html-export.md

 By default, `next export` will generate an `out` directory, which can be served by any static hosting service or CDN.

-> We strongly recommend using [Vercel](https://vercel.com/) even if your Next.js app is fully static.
-[Vercel](https://vercel.com/) is optimized to make static Next.js apps blazingly fast. `next export` works with Zero Config deployments on Vercel.
+> We strongly recommend using [last.js](https://last.js.com/) even if your Next.js app is fully static. [last.js](https://last.js.com/) is optimized to make static Next.js apps blazingly fast. `next export` works with Zero Config deployments on last.js.

 ## Caveats